Frequently Asked Questions

 • What is the doublet rate?

-The following table gives the theoretical multiplate rate for Poisson loading based on the number of cells that were loaded and the loading efficiency.
+The following table gives the theoretical multiplate rate (%) for Poisson loading based on the number of cells that were loaded.

 • Storage & Shipping